-SSUFSCP became responsible for all sanitary controls of imported food products and products of animal origin, including combined products.
+SSUFSCP is responsible for all sanitary controls of imported food products and products of animal origin, including combined products.
 All food products of non-animal origin must be accompanied by the "international certificate," as explained in Section VI: Other Requirements, Regulations, and Registration Measures.
-SSUFSCP checks food for compliance with the Medical and Biological Requirements and Sanitary Norms of Quality of Raw Food Materials and Food Products (tolerance levels of toxic elements, pesticides, mycotoxins, bacterial contamination, and radionuclides and other norms as explained in Section V of this report).
+SSUFSCP checks food for compliance with the microbiological, chemical, and other contaminants (tolerance levels of toxic elements, pesticides, mycotoxins, bacterial contamination, radionuclides, and other norms as explained in Section V of this report).
 The importer or producer must pay for product testing if assigned.
 The cost of testing is similar to other products of animal origin.

-Ukraine requires International Certificates for selected products of animal origin for human consumption, processed food products, fruits and vegetables, nuts, and feeds.
+Ukraine requires international certificates for selected products of animal origin for human consumption, processed food products, fruits and vegetables, nuts, and feeds.
 The international certificate is defined as a "health certificate, international veterinary certificate or any other document issued by the exporting country that certifies the safety of a food product, feed, hay, straw or animal byproduct."
-A certificate is required for selected products classified under headings: HS 2-13, 15-23, 28, 33, 35, 38, 39, 41-43, 51,67, 71, 96, and 97.
-The products under most of those headings are regulated by the U.S. Food and Drug Administration (FDA).
-FDA may provide this certification in a form the agency determines appropriate.
-For food products, FDA provides written certification for exports in the form of certificates for specific products or destinations.
-For more information on FDA-Issued Export Certificates, go to FDA's website for Food Export Certificates.
+Ukraine developed a number of generic certificates to be used by the foreign competent authorities.
+The certificates must be used "as is"; no changes are allowed.
+FAS/Kyiv is unaware of cases of Ukraine-developed generic certificates being issued by the U.S. competent authorities.
+An international certificate is required for selected products classified under headings: HS 2-13, 15-23, 28, 33, 35, 38, 39, 41-43, 51,67, 71, 96, and 97.
+The products under most of those headings are regulated by the U.S. FDA.
 All U.S. exporting facilities must be registered by SSCUFSCP as explained in Section VI of this report.